Knock laziness out of your teenager: When you are at home because it is your day off, what are things that your teenager does?

 Keep inviting them to participate in your activities

 This is very simple but very effective one according to me.
-Every time you go about to do a work ask your teen if they want to help you along with it.
+Every time you go about to do a work ask you teen if they want to help you along with it.

 Do not need to expect them to help you every single time.
 Just throw in the question and you go about doing your work.
 I have always found that at least 6 out of 10 times they volunteer and come up to help you.

-By constantly offering them a spot to help you when you find them doing nothing, you are bound to catch them when they are bored, and they might decide to pitch in.
+By constantly offering them a spot to help you when you find them doing nothing.
+You are bond to catch them when they are bored, and they might decide to pitch in.

 Note to parents

-To suddenly you have a lump of clay in the name of a teenager sitting in your couch and just not moving away, is definitely alarming to you.
+To suddenly you have a lump of clay in the name of a teenager sitting in your couch and just not moving away.

 Accept it.
-All of us go through this and we all want to knock laziness out of our teenager.
-The only thing that you need to ensure is that it does not become a permanent thing in the life of your teenager as they become adults.
+All of us go through this and we all want to knock laziness out of your teenager.
+The only thing that you need to ensure that it does not become a permanent thing in the life of your teenager as they become adults.

 Since you are a concerned parent and would like to do something about it, I hope the 21 ways to knock the laziness out of your teenager will help you to really knock the laziness out of them.

-However, when you accept this phase and know that most of us as parents of teenagers go through it, this acceptance helps you come in terms with the challenges that it poses to you.
+However, when you accept this phase and know that most of us as parents of teenagers go through it.
+This acceptance helps you come in terms with the challenges that it possesses to you.
 It will help you maintain your sanity when you go about to knock laziness out of your teenager.